sa-mw-dach/manuela/docs/BOOTSTRAP.md

     postgres-55ccbdccb-cnnbc              1/1     Running   0          7m48s
     ```

-2. check that you can login.
+2. Check that you can login.
 Look for the route with the name **codeready:**
 ```bash
 echo https://$(oc -n manuela-crw get route codeready -o jsonpath='{.spec.host}')
 ```